You’ve successfully added your photos to a listing, pressed “Publish”, and everything looked fine…. until it didn’t.

 Typical reasons:

-▶️ HEIC/JXL auto-conversion by your image host
+▶️ Automatic format switching by the image host

 How to fix it